Complementary consistency semi-supervised learning for 3D left atrial image segmentation

 \subsection{Implementing details and evaluation indicators}

-In this paper, we run tests on a single NVIDIA Tesla V100 in an environment with Pytorch 1.9.1+cuda11.1 and Python 3.6.5.
-We randomly crop the image into blocks of $112\times 112\times 80$ for training, and as data enhancement, we randomly rotate and flip the image.
-We use the SGD optimizer with a learning rate of 0.01 and decaying weights to train 10K iterations.
-According to \citet{Wu_Mutual_consistency2022}, a sharpening function with a temperature constant $T=0.1$ is used to generate the pseudo labels.
-All experiments were performed under a random number seed of 1337.
-In the test, the image is cropped into blocks with steps of 18 in the x and y directions and 4 in the z-direction, and the final result is a recombination of the predicted results of each block.
-The two auxiliary models are not involved in the testing and the test results are only the output of the master model.
-All experiments were tested without any post-processing.
-According to \citet{Yu_Uncertainty-aware2019}, we chose Dice and Jaccard to assess the interior of the segmentation, and the average surface distance (ASD) and 95\% Hausdorff distance (95HD) to assess the edges of the segmentation.
-The primary evaluation metrics are Dice and Jaccard.
+The experiments in this paper were conducted on a single NVIDIA Tesla V100 using Pytorch 1.9.1+cuda11.1 and Python 3.6.5.
+The SGD optimizer was used with a learning rate of 0.01 and weight decay for 10K iterations.
+The pseudo-labels were generated using a sharpening function with a temperature constant of T=0.1.
+All experiments were conducted with a random seed of 1337.
+During training, random cropping, rotation, and flipping were used for data augmentation.
+The LA dataset was processed into patches of size $112\times 112\times 80$, and the Pancreas-CT dataset was processed into patches of size $96\times 96\times 96$.
+During testing, the LA dataset was cropped into patches of size $112\times 112\times 80$ with a step size of 18 in the x and y directions and 4 in the z direction.
+The Pancreas-CT dataset was cropped into patches of size $96\times 96\times 96$ with a step size of 16 in all directions.
+The final results were obtained by assembling the predicted results of each block.
+The two auxiliary models were not used during testing, and the results were based solely on the output of the main model.
+No post-processing was used in any of the experiments during testing.